 - Read the manuscript on a CRT monitor, not just an LCD screen.
 Trust me: it made a difference.

 - Printed it in various formats: first as a double-spaced manuscript (and used a red pencil to mark changes); then each chapter in “book fold” format, single-spaced, to see it as it might appear on a real page.

 - Read the chapters in reverse order.
 This helps prevent the brain from making a sort of Gestalt out of what’s being read.
-A Gestalt obscures the appearance of errors when reading chronologically, by making you perceive the whole instead of its parts.
+A Gestalt obscures the appearance of errors when reading chronologically, by making you perceive the whole instead of its parts (no difficulties discovered).

 Some specific editing flags and tasks: